Lentils: Glycemic Index and Health Benefits

 Lentils can also be used in stews, curries, and casseroles.

-Learn How to Improve Your Nutrition and Manage Your Blood Sugar Levels with Signos
+Learn How to Improve Your Nutrition and Manage Your Blood Sugar Levels With Signos

 Signos is a great resource for expert advice on nutrition and healthy eating.
 Signos has a team of registered dietitians who compile evidence-based nutrition information to help you improve your health and wellness.
 Check out the resources here.